vllm-project/vllm-project.github.io/_posts/2024-10-17-spec-decode.md

 <picture>
 <img src="/assets/figures/spec-decode/figure3.png" width="80%">
 </picture><br>
 An example of prompt lookup decoding.
 Given the prompt, we build all 2-grams as the lookup key.
 The values are the three tokens following the lookup key.
-During generation, we will check if the current 2-gram matches any key in the lookup table.
+During generation, we will check if the current 2-gram matches any key.
 If so, we will propose the following tokens with the value.
 </p>

 Otherwise known as n-gram matching, this approach is effective for use cases like summarization and question-answering, where there is a significant overlap between the prompt and the answer.
 Instead of using a small model to propose tokens, the system speculates based on the information already available in the prompt.
 This works particularly well when the large model repeats parts of the prompt in its answers.